fluxcd/website/content/en/legacy/helm-operator/get-started/using-kustomize.md

+---
-# Get started using Kustomize
+title: Get started using Kustomize
+linkTitle: Using Kustomize
+type: docs
+weight: 40
+---

 This guide walks you through setting up the Helm Operator using [Kustomize](https://kustomize.io).